cormacmchale/GestureIO/README.md

 ## Performing an action
 Once the application has captured the gesture, processed it, and put it through the trained model, the application will then perform a certain action based on the gesture the user makes.
 The action in question is based on what the user enters into the textboxes provided (for example, the user can open a URL or program).

+## Requirements
+Several different libraries were used to develop the application.
+Before running the project, install the below libraries and packages first:
+* OpenCV - `pip install opencv-python`
+* Keras - `pip install Keras`
+* NumPy - `pip install numpy`
+* Pillow - `pip install Pillow`
+* Tkinter (Should already come pre-installed if you are using Python 3)

+You can either install the above libraries and packages separately or install them via the `requirements.txt` file provided:

+## How to run
+1. Download or clone the project repo using `git clone https://github.com/cormacmchale/GestureIO`
+2. To run the application, use `python .\MainApp.py` from the root of the project.